 Moreover, after you’ve obtained asylum, you may apply to become a lawful permanent resident, or green card holder, one year after your asylum is granted.
 Your spouse and your children may also seek green cards if they were allowed to be in the U.S. as asylees or were admitted through your grant of asylum.
 In most instances, if you’ve been in the U.S. for a year after receiving asylum, it is a good idea to apply to become a permanent resident as at some point you may no longer qualify for asylum if the conditions change in your home country or you are no longer considered an asylee due to a change in circumstances.

 If you believe that you might qualify for asylum status in the United States due to conditions in your home country, it is important that you consult with a dedicated and knowledgeable Immigration Lawyer as soon as possible.
-Contact Rodriguez & Sanabria 24/7 via phone in Maryland at (301) 585-8400, or in D.C. at (202) 891-7074 or Virginia at (571) 552-4386, or Florida at (305) 922-9995, or, via email for a free consultation, or to schedule an office visit.
+Contact Sanabria & Associates 24/7 via phone in Maryland at (301) 585-8400, or in D.C. at (202) 891-7074 or Virginia at (571) 552-4386, or Florida at (305) 922-9995, or, via email for a free consultation or to schedule an office visit.

 English and Español